SmarchSoftware/omac/README.md

 ***

 # OMAC
-A simple trait to allow authorization checks using whatever authorization package is desired.
+A simple trait to allow _basic_ authorization checks using whatever authorization package is desired.
 Currently supports Laravel Default, Shinobi, Sentinel and Entrust.

 ## Installation